trufflesuite/trufflesuite.com/src/tutorial/index.md

 * First, we use MetaMask's package [`@metamask/detect-provider`](https://www.npmjs.com/package/@metamask/detect-provider) to obtain a reference to the provider.

-* If there is no provider loaded then we tell the user to install MetaMask.

 * We then create a reference to the provider in the state so that we can use it later.

+* If there is no provider loaded, then we tell the user to install MetaMask.

 ### Instantiating the contract

-Now that we can interact with Ethereum via web3, we need to instantiate our smart contract so web3 knows where to find it and how it works.
+Now that we can interact with the Ethereum blockchain via the provider, we need to instantiate our smart contract so the provider knows where to find it and how it works.
 Truffle has a library to help with this called `@truffle/contract`.
 It keeps information about the contract in sync with migrations, so you don't need to change the contract's deployed address manually.

-1. Still in `/src/js/app.js`, remove the multi-line comment from within `initContract` and replace it with the following:
+1. Still in `/src/App.js`, remove the multi-line comment from within `initContract` and replace it with the following:

   ```javascript
     // use the built artifact to instantiate a TruffleContract object